top of page

 • Skin

-Cadmium Sources Cigarette smoke, batteries, some carpet backing, high-phosphate fertilizers, sewage sludge, paint, water from galvanized pipes and Oysters from the West coast
+Cadmium: Sources Cigarette smoke, batteries, some carpet backing, high-phosphate fertilizers, sewage sludge, paint, water from galvanized pipes and Oysters from the West coast

 • Heart & Vascular Disease such as Raynaud’s